jorgejarai/wikipiki/README.md

 1. Get a Auth0 account and configure a tenant.

     1. Create a role named `Administrators` within your tenant and add at least one user to it.
     2. In order for the backend to get the roles a user belongs to, go to Auth Pipeline > Rules in your dashboard, click the Create button, use the Empty rule template and paste this code.
-You may replace `https://myapp/role` by the key you want, given that you set it up too in the `ROLE_CLAIM_KEY` environment variable.

              function (user, context, callback) {
                const assignedRoles = (context.authorization || {}).roles;